-Most listings are in the $20's per square foot per year.
-The Loma Alta region is going through a an increase in rates.
-In the last 3 months, the median rate rose $4 per sqft per year.
-That's a 19% rise in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Loma Alta submarket is going through a an increase in rates.
+In the last 3 months, the median rate rose $22 per sqft per year.

-Compared to the rest of the San Diego market, the Loma Alta submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the San Diego market, the Loma Alta submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 14 listings have been listed, which means office spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 19 listings have been made available, which means new availabilities might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,700 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are close to 1 floors.
-Most buildings in this region were built in 1983 and are Class B.
+Even though the median size is 2,700 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are around 1 floors.
+Most buildings in this market were built in 1983 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this region.
 Commute by car is the most popular way to get to work amongst Loma Alta folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.